m4sterle/korok4est/content/posts/about me.md

 ## The Unexpected Plot Twist

 Hi!
 I'm a former medical student who's currently navigating an unexpected (and honestly, terrifying-yet-somehow-exciting?) detour in my career journey.
-About two months ago, I withdrew from Dell Medical School after a period of intense struggle, and I'm now finding myself at a fascinating crossroads between medicine, technology, and creative expression.
+About two months ago, I withdrew from medical school after a period of intense struggle, and I'm now finding myself at a fascinating crossroads between medicine, technology, and creative expression.

 This isn't the story I expected to be telling.
 But somehow, it's becoming a story I'm increasingly curious to live.